Gankra/abi-cafe/README.md

 # Adding Tests

-Tests are specified as [ron](https://github.com/ron-rs/ron) files in the test directory, because it's more compact than JSON, has comments, and is more reliable with large integers.
+Tests are specified as [ron](https://github.com/ron-rs/ron) files in the test/ directory, because it's more compact than JSON, has comments, and is more reliable with large integers.
 Because C is in some sense the "lingua franca" of FFI that everyone has to deal with, we prefer using C types in these definitions.

-**Tests must also be registered in the TESTS global in main.rs**
+You don't need to register the test anywhere, we will just try to parse every file in that directory.

 The "default" workflow is to handwrite a ron file, and the testing framework will handle generating the actual code implementating that interface (example: structs.ron).
 Generated impls will be output to the generated_impls dir for debugging.
 Build artifacts will get dumped in target/temp/ if you want to debug those too.